hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 ## An Encomium for *D/Dt* Notation

 In this panegyric, I discuss Sir George Gabriel Stokes' *D/Dt* notation for the material derivative, and defend it against Nobel-Prize wielding arrivistes.
 Of course, disagreements about notation are among the most pointless in science, so please regard this essay for its entertainment value only.
 Shameless appeals to authority, as exercised below, have no place in actual scientific disagreements, but remain in fashion for mock disputes.
-I have included excerpts from several key texts, and I apologize for the poor quality of the scans.
+I have included excerpts from several key texts, and I apologize for the distortion in the images.

 &emsp; -- Christopher Tong, Ph.D. (physics).

 ### The Material Derivative

-One of any student's first lessons in fluid dynamics is the use, in D'Alembert-Euler local field theory, of a total derivative known as the *material derivative*, *convective derivative*, or *substantive derivative*.
-For instance the classic monograph by Sir Horace Lamb (1932, sec.
+One of a student's first lessons in fluid dynamics is the use, in the standard local field theory of D'Alembert and Euler, of a total derivative known as the *material derivative*, *convective derivative*, or *substantive derivative*.
+For instance, the classic monograph by Sir Horace Lamb (1932, sec.
 5) includes the following.
 <center>
 <img src="lambNEW.PNG" width="700">
 </center>